 A clean, beautiful, safe river often adds to a city's property values, leads to increased tourism and revenue from those who come to take advantage of the river, and a better overall quality of life for residents.
 For these reasons, city government may decide to invest in improving riverside recreational facilities.
 However, this author's argument is not likely significantly persuade the city goverment to allocate increased funding.

 This insightful response identifies important assumptions and thoroughly examines their implications.
-The proposal to spend more on riverside recreational facilities rests on three questionable assumptions, namely:
+The essay shows that the proposal to spend more on riverside recreational facilities rests on three questionable assumptions, namely:

 - that the survey provides a reliable basis for budget planning

 - that the river’s pollution and odor are the only reasons for its limited recreational use

 - that efforts to clean the water and remove the odor will be successful

 By showing that each assumption is highly suspect, this essay demonstrates the weakness of the entire argument.
 For example, paragraph 2 points out that the survey might not have used a representative sample, might have offered limited choices, and might have contained very few questions on water sports.

 Paragraph 3 examines the tenuous connection between complaints and limited use of the river for recreation.
 Complaints about water quality and odor may be coming from only a few people and, even if such complaints are numerous, other completely different factors may be much more significant in reducing river usage.
 Finally, paragraph 4 explains that certain geologic features may prevent effective river clean-up.
 Details such as these provide compelling support.